 The hatchery program is overseen by a partnership comprised of Simpcw’s Natural Resource Department and a Community Advisor for the Department of Fisheries and Oceans (DFO).
 The main focus of the hatchery and Simpcw’s fisheries program is the conservation, protection and management of fish populations within Simpcwúl’ecw.
 In past years, the Simpcw Fisheries Program has been involved in the following projects and tasks:

-In 2015, Simcpw hosted the 11th annual First Fish Ceremony, which is held at the Raft River Viewing Platform in Clearwater.
-On this day, Simcpw invites guests to participate in several activities that highlight Simcpw’s culture and history, including pit cooking, sockeye salmon viewing, storytelling and a traditional game called Lehal.
+In 2015, Simpcw hosted the 11th annual First Fish Ceremony, which is held at the Raft River Viewing Platform in Clearwater.
+On this day, Simpcw invites guests to participate in several activities that highlight Simpcw’s culture and history, including pit cooking, sockeye salmon viewing, storytelling and a traditional game called Lehal.

 This program, aimed at school children throughout Simpcwúl’ecw, celebrated its 11th year of operation at the Raft River Viewing Platform and the nearby (former) DFO Compound in Clearwater.
 In 2012, 654 students participated in the program, coming from the local communities of Heffley Creek, Barriere, Chu Chua, Raft River, Vavenby and Blue River.
 This 3-day program includes four stations which relay information about Simpcw Culture & Fisheries, BC Wildlife Federation Wetlands, Invasive Fish Species and a Fish Print.
 Simpcw First Nation works in partnership with the Department of Fisheries and Oceans (DFO), the District of Clearwater and the North Thompson Community Resource Centre to offer this program to local youth.